Northlanders: Plot

 Northlanders alternates long and short story arcs, each of which deals with a different protagonist in a different time period within the Viking Age.

 The first story arc, "Sven the Returned", runs through issues #1–8 and is set in A.D.
 980. It follows a self-exiled Viking warrior named Sven who has been serving in the Byzantine Varangian Guard, and is now returning to his birth region in the Orkney Islands in order to reclaim his rightful inheritance.

 The second arc, "Lindisfarne", runs through issues #9 and 10, and is about a young boy and the sacking of the Lindisfarne monastery in A.D.
 793, the beginning of the Viking Age.

 The third arc, "The Cross + The Hammer", runs through issues #11–16 and is set around Dublin, Ireland circa the Battle of Clontarf, which took place in A.D.
 1014; it deals with the pursuit of an Irishman and his daughter who attacks the occupying Viking forces using guerrilla tactics.

 Collected editions

-The series is being collected into trade paperbacks:
+The series was collected into trade paperbacks:

-Later also collected in the following omnibus editions:
+Later also collected in the following paperback omnibus editions: